PiTracLM/PiTrac/docs/getting-started/errata.md

   * Access to the Pi’s is difficult even with the ports..
   * The inter-floor screws currently overhang into the layer interiors, which might present a safety issue.
 Perhaps add a little bump on the side of the inner wall that the screws can end into.
   * Removing the supports on the power-side floor lap joint is painful.
 Is there a better design or way to print?
   * Mount the Pi(s) to a tray we can slide them into the enclosure on rails, and use a screw to hold it in.
-Note \- We'd need longer camera ribbons
+Note - We'd need longer camera ribbons
 * Cameras
   * Calibration is too difficult and takes too much time.
 How to improve?
   * As new, higher-resolution global shutters come onto the market, it will be great to integrate them into the system.
-Maybe we won’t need the angled Camera 1 in order to watch the teed-up ball\!
+Maybe we won’t need the angled Camera 1 in order to watch the teed-up ball!
   * The field of focus is too narrow.
 A better lens might help.
   * Having a variant of PiTrac that uses a high frame-rate / low shutter time would be a great option for builders who don’t mind paying a little more for the LM.
 This could obviate the need for a second camera and Pi, and would also make it a lot easier to switch between right and left-hand golfers.
     * In fact, as GS cameras come down in price, this may be the direction the entire project heads to.
 * Documentation
   * Switch to something like Doxygen for a lot of the project documents
   * Create UML-like class structure definitions.
-  * Document the top 5 issues and see if we can get folks to fix them\!
+  * Document the top 5 issues and see if we can get folks to fix them!
     * An easy add would be to figure out the Carry value.
 * Strobe:
   * The 12V power supply for the LEDs seems like overkill given the short pulses that PiTrac uses.
 Do we even need a constant-current  supply?
 Could we just use a cheap 12V AC adapter for a couple dollars?